raymondmengji/cs170-project/README.md

 We also used one instructional machine.

 ## What would we do different with more time?
-We definitely try to come up with a better approximation algorithm for group sizes of 50.
+We would definitely try to come up with a better approximation algorithm for group sizes of 50.
 Some of their computations took long amounts of time.

 ## Files